ComposableFi/composable/book/src/pallets/nft.md

 Now we are only a few steps away from our first NFT-based art sale.

 Taking advantage of the framework's complete set of tools, an artist could:
-* Host a private Gallery of minted artwork
+* Host a private gallery of minted artwork
 * Make their artwork searchable via recurring traits (style, color palette, materials, history)
 * Transfer ownership of an art piece to a buyer

 ---

 ### Ticket booth
-Moving on to the ticket booth
+Moving on to the ticket booth.
 An organizer could mint a number of NFTs representing access to an event.
 By defining traits like seat numbers or levels of access, we could streamline the planning process of an event.
 With each ticket having a unique digital signature and tracking its own history on the blockchain, we can make sure: